oracle/weblogic-azure/README.md

 * Storage resources
     * An Azure Storage Account to store the VM diagnostics profile.
 * Key Software components
     * Oracle WebLogic Server Enterprise Edition.
-The version is consistent with the selected image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is 12.2.1.3.0.
-The oracle home is `/u01/app/wls/install/oracle/middleware/oracle_home`.
+Version as described in the selected base image.
+The `ORACLE_HOME` is `/u01/app/wls/install/oracle/middleware/oracle_home`.
     * Oracle JDK.
-The version is consistent with the selected image, e.g., if a user selects **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the version is JDK 8.
-The Java home is `/u01/app/jdk/jdk-${version}`.
+The version as described in the selected base image.
+The `JAVA_HOME` is `/u01/app/jdk/jdk-${version}`.
-    * The recent PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
+    * In addition to the database drivers that come standard with WLS, the offer includes the most recent supported PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
 The drivers are stored in `/u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/`.

 #### Oracle WebLogic Server with Admin Server

-The offer provisions the following Azure resources based on Oracle WebLogic Server base images and an Oracle WebLogic Server Enterprise Edition with a domain and the Administration Server set up.
+The offer provisions the following Azure resources based on Oracle WebLogic Server base images and an Oracle WebLogic Server Enterprise Edition (WLS) with a domain and the Administration Server set up.

-* Oracle WebLogic Server base images
+* The offer includes the choice of the following Oracle WebLogic Server base images
     * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3.
     * The **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4** image has WLS 12.2.1.3.0 and JDK 8 on Oracle Linux 7.4.
     * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Oracle Linux 7.6.
+    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6.
+    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6.
     * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Oracle Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Oracle Linux 7.6.
-    * The **WebLogic Server 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 12.2.1.4.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
     * The **WebLogic Server 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 8 on Red Hat Enterprise Linux 7.6.
-    * The **WebLogic Server 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6** image has WLS 14.1.1.0.0 and JDK 11 on Red Hat Enterprise Linux 7.6.
 * Computing resources
     * A VM named `adminVM` with the following configurations:
-        * The operation system is consistent with the selected image, e.g., if you select **WebLogic Server 12.2.1.3.0 and JDK 8 on Oracle Linux 7.3**, the operation system is Oracle Linux 7.3.
+        * Operating system as described in the selected base image.
-        * VM size.
+        * Choice of VM size.
-        * VM administrator authentication type and the related credential.
+        * Choice of VM administrator authentication type and related credential.
     * An OS disk attached to the VM.
 * Network resources
     * A virtual network and a subnet.
 You can also select to bring your own virtual network.